OpenGD77 is an open source (GNU General Public Licence Version 2)

 that this firmware is far superior to the manufactures.
 I am certaintly, of that

-Rodger's web site is here:
+Rodger's web site is DISCONTINUED:

 https://www.rogerclark.net/

-The User Forum is here:
+The User Forum is NO LONGER AVAILABLE:

 http://www.opengd77.com/index.php